D5P4: Partition Determinantal Point Process for Diversity in Parallel Discrete Diffusion Decoding: Methods

-Let $k$ denote the number of retained beams and $w$ the branching factor, yielding a candidate pool of size $n = k \cdot w$.
-At each diffusion step $t$, we retain $k$ beams and generate $w$ descendants from each by applying the stochastic projection operator $\Pi_{t,s}$ to the denoising logits $p_\theta(\cdot \mid \mathbf{z}_t)$.

-Candidates are evaluated using a scoring function $q~:~\mathcal{V}^L~\rightarrow~\mathbb{R}$.
-Since diffusion models do not admit monotonic prefix likelihoods, we rely on sequence-level entropy and self-certainty~\citep{kang_scalable_2025}, defined as the KL divergence between token-level logits and the uniform distribution, as proxies for generation quality.
-This yields a score vector $\mathbf{Q} \in \mathbb{R}^n$ over the candidate pool.
+\paragraph{Branching and Scoring.} Let $k$ denote the number of retained beams and $w$ the branching factor, yielding a candidate pool of size $n = k \cdot w$.
+At each diffusion step $t$, we select $k$ beams and generate $w$ descendants per beam by $w$ independent applications of the stochastic projection operator $\Pi_{t,s}$ to the denoising logits $p_\theta(\cdot \mid \mathbf{z}_t)$.
+Candidates are evaluated via a scoring function $q: \mathcal{V}^L \rightarrow \mathbb{R}^+$.
+As discrete diffusion lacks monotonic prefix likelihoods, we utilize sequence-level normalized negative entropy as a proxy for generative quality, a choice validated by our ablation studies (Appendix~\ref{app:ablations}).
+This yields a quality score vector $\mathbf{Q} \in \left(\mathbb{R}^+\right)^n$ for the candidate pool.

-Selecting the top-$k$ candidates based solely on $\mathbf{Q}$ can lead to ancestral collapse, in which near-duplicate sequences are selected, thereby underutilizing the available parallel budget~\citep{vijayakumar2016diverse}.
+\paragraph{Transversal Partition.} Selecting the top-$k$ candidates based solely on $\mathbf{Q}$ can lead to ancestral collapse, in which near-duplicate sequences are selected, thereby underutilizing the available parallel budget~\citep{vijayakumar2016diverse}.
 To mitigate this issue, we impose a \textit{transversal partition} constraint.
 Specifically, the $n$ candidates are partitioned into $k$ groups, each with the $w$ descendants of a common parent beam.
+We ablate the effect of this constraint in Appendix~\ref{app:partition-ablation}.